-Registration to take the Doctoral Qualifying Examination constitutes a contract to receive and complete the examination process.
-Students wishing to retract their registration prior to receiving their first set of exam questions must petition the faculty (via the Training Director) in writing at least one week prior to the start of the written examination process.
+Director) in writing (either electronically or hard copy) at least one week prior to the start of the written examination process.
 If a student fails to notify the CP faculty of a desired retraction through the steps outlined above, the student's record will indicate that the student Failed all portions of the Prelim Exam.
 Once a student has started the written exam process, she or he is obligated to complete the process or receive a failing score.
-The only exception to this would be one that is authorized by the majority of the CCP faculty, by written petition by the student and her/his advisor.
+It is assumed that students will take the oral examination the same semester that they take the written portion; exceptions must be requested in writing to the Prelim Coordinator, who will obtain faculty approval.
+If requesting this exception, the letter of request must accompany the Doctoral Qualifying Exam Registration Form and materials.
+Any exceptions to these policies must be authorized by the majority of the CCP faculty, by written petition by the student and her/his advisor.